Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 high quality showpieces like none other Hasbro had ever presented at the Comic-Con before.

-For the first time, with this being the third doll depicting Jerrica, they went with her
+For the first time, with this being the third Jerrica released in the line, they went with her

-original cartoon hairstyle (my preference) which was shorter and had a more irregular cut.
+original cartoon hairstyle, which was shorter and had a more irregular cut, which

 Also for the first time, the idea of changing Jerrica into Jem